 The image on the reverse side of the coin remains unchanged from that adopted by the United States Mint on the original Saint-Gaudens Gold Double Eagle in 1908.
 Along the bottom of the coin, the sun can still be seen rising over the horizon, with the motto “In God We Trust” along its edge.
 A bald eagle flies majestically over the rising sun, with the engravings “United States of America” and “Twenty Dollars” above the eagle.

 There are a number of brilliant uncirculated and certified Ultra High Relief Gold Eagles available for purchase on JM Bullion.
-Coins that have been graded by either the Numismatic Guaranty Corporation or Professional Coin Grading Service are considered certified coins because their condition has been verified by some of the finest coin graders in the world.
+Certified Gold Coins that have been graded by either the Numismatic Guaranty Corporation or Professional Coin Grading Service are considered certified coins because their condition has been verified by some of the finest coin graders in the world.

 Please feel free to contact JM Bullion with any questions you might have about this or any other product we offer.
 You can reach a JM Bullion associate on the phone at 800-276-6508, online using our live web chat, and via email.
+You can also visit our Payment Methods page to get quick answers to common payment-related issues.